AS-Coope/SMPL-Interpreter-Project-G1/README.md

 1. Interpreting statements and expressions
 2. Accounting for operator precedence and interpreting the various operators SMPL offers
 3. Interpreting pairs and their associated operations (first obj of pair, second obj of pair, is of type pair)
 4. Interpreting lists and the associated operations
+...more to be added later

 Extensions (Optional):
 1. Tail Recursion